 Buying Halloumi

 Traditional sheep-and-goat halloumi from Cyprus is the most flavorful and the authentic PDO product.
-Cow's milk versions are milder and more widely available.
+Cow's milk versions are milder and more widely available, closer in shopper role to heat-stable paneer than to aged table cheese.

 Halloumi Nutrition